deejaygraham/deejaygraham.github.io/src/content/posts/2025-01-03-microbit-birds2.md

 ```

-Having several microbits in this bird orchestra still feels a bit like starting a 90s dialup modem but some songs can be genuinely nice or at least interesting
+Having several microbits in this bird orchestra still feels a bit like starting a 90s dialup modem but some songs can be genuinely nice or at least interesting.
+One thing that helped the musicality is keeping the note lengths to the more standard 1, 2, 4, and 8 note durations rather than just a
+random number between 1 and 8.